bryanfrazee/hive-ai-JiraTestGen/README.md

-# 🚀 Release Notes – AI Bot for Test Case Generation (v0.1.0)
+# 🚀 Release Notes – AI Bot for Test Case and Code Generation (v0.1.0)

 ## 📖 Overview
 This release introduces the **AI-powered Test Case Generation Bot**, a Python-based automation assistant that integrates **Jira** with **local LLMs (via Ollama)** to automatically generate, manage, and track test cases and test code from user stories.